osxmidi/LinVst/README.md

 Sometimes required dll's might be missing and additional windows redistributable packages might need to be installed.

-Some windows vst's use D3D/DirectX and Wine uses Linux OpenGL to implement it, so a capable Linux OpenGL driver/setup might be required for some windows vst's.
+Some windows vst's use D3D/DirectX and Wine uses Linux OpenGL to implement them, so a capable Linux OpenGL driver/setup might be required for some windows vst's.

 ------